 4

-The length procedure implements a simple recursive plan.
+procedure implements a simple recursive plan.
 The reduction step is:

 - The

-lengthof any list is 1 plus thelengthof thecdrof the list.
+of any list is 1 plus thelength

 This is applied successively until we reach the base case: